♥ ♥ Soft and spicy Cape Malay Potato Koeksisters dipped into the sugar syrup and rolled in coconut. ♥ ♥

 Cut into equal size portions and shape like a koeksister.

-Leave on floured table to double in size for about 10 minutes, lifting koeksister gently with a palette knife.
+Leave on a floured table to double in size for about 10 minutes, lifting koeksister gently with a palette knife.

 Fry in moderately heated oil until golden brown on both sides.